 Diuretic therapy is considered next to relieve edema.
 Loop diuretics like furosemide can be effective in improving edema and metolazone can be administered in combination with furosemide for the treatment of resistant edema.

 Treatment of persistent proteinuria consists of the management of the underlying disease and the use of proteinuria lowering medications.

 Angiotensin-converting enzyme (ACE) inhibitors or angiotensin receptor blockers (ARB) are proteinuria lowering agents.
 ACE inhibitors are helpful as primary or adjunctive treatment in patients with high grade or nephrotic-range proteinuria.
 They are often started in children with diabetes mellitus at the onset of microalbuminuria.

 They have an additional advantage of lowering blood pressure in hypertensive patients.
 ARBs have similar effects, but they are more commonly used in older adolescents due to the lack of sufficient evidence in the pediatric population.
+They should be used cautiously, as it may result in further worsening of the kidney function.
 A combination of ACE inhibitor and ARB may have additional advantages.